Toby Keith, Larger-Than-Life Country Music Star, Dies at 62 - The New York Times

 Close But No Guitar is a song for anyone who’s ever chased a dream and felt the sting of near misses.
 It’s a testament to the tenacity of the human spirit, the way we keep plugging away even when the odds seem stacked against us.
 Keith doesn’t dwell on the negatives; there’s a quiet determination in his voice, a sense that the fire still burns.

-Read more: Toby Keith - Silent Night
+Read more: Toby Keith - Stays In Mexico

 The final line, a repeated “I got close, but no guitar,” is both a lament and a declaration.
 He may not have achieved superstardom, but he hasn’t given up.
 He’s still playing in that little shack in Tupelo, the music a constant companion, a reminder of the dream that keeps him going.